spacedrop/spacedrop/README.md

   }
 }

-// Export Node API to application and packages.
+// Export Node to packages and application.
 SD.Structure.Node = Node;
 ```